zettajs/zettajs.github.io/workshops/_posts/2014-09-17-IoT-hands-on-workshop.md

 ![Hands-on lab]({{ site.url }}/images/workshops/handson.jpg)

 Workshop participants make a DIY home automation system using off-the-shelf physical components, open source software and open source hardware.
-The workshop is four hours, designed for twelve students and is taught by two engineers.
+The workshop duration is four hours.
+It is designed for twelve students and is taught by two engineers.

 The workshop instructors are the engineers who lead, design and build Zetta.